 Panoramic has been committed to conducting its operations in a sustainable and responsible manner since the Company was formed in 2001.
-We hold ourselves accountable for our actions and performance in the economic, governance, environmental and social areas of our business, which is central to this commitment.
+As such, we hold ourselves accountable for our actions and our performance in the economic, governance, environmental and social areas of our business.

-Over the past five years, Panoramic has invested greater time and effort in progressing the way we measure and communicate our sustainability endeavours.
+Panoramic continues to invest time and effort in progressing the way we measure and communicate our sustainability endeavours.

 As well as meeting the information needs of our stakeholders, we now aim to use the reporting process to achieve broader internal engagement and alignment around sustainability.
-This will produce a Sustainability Report that speaks to all our stakeholders, and directs and integrates our efforts around sustainability with the different segments of our business.
+This approach aims to produce a Sustainability Report that speaks to all our stakeholders, and helps to direct and integrate our efforts around sustainability within the business.

 Panoramic is committed to the effective management of risk.
 Our aim is for risk management to become embedded in all our business systems, mining operations and exploration activity.